Value Stream Mapping

-An actual factory level Value Stream Map is shown below.
-The details have been changed in order to protect client confidentiality.
+A simplified factory level Value Stream Map is shown below.

-For high technology process industries (such as food & beverage) the drum or drumbeat of the supply chain is located at the company-owned, or 3rd party, factory.
+For high technology process industries the drum of the supply chain is located at the company-owned, or 3rd party, factory.
 The successful operation of the supply chain is determined by how well buffers are regulated upstream and downstream of the drum so as to maximise the flow of raw materials and finished product to the customer.

-A factory level Value Stream Map is used to establish key leverage points within a factory that can be used for increasing the flow of information and product.
+A factory level Value Stream Map is used to identify high-value improvement opportunities within a factory.

 - Every Product Every (EPE)